aakash140799/Algorithms/StableMatching/README.md

     Hosiptal/Resident Couple problem is similar to Hospital/Resident Problem, with one extra condition.
-We are also given a set of pairing of doctors.
+We are also given a set of one-to-one pairing of doctors.
 Two doctors in a pair always want to be matched to same hospital.
+This is similar to condition, when a married doctors pair want to get addmitted in same hospital.

 - **Assignment Matching**